danabuuu/BandTracker/README.md

-This app is for tracking the activity of a band.
+This app is for tracking the activity of a band, vibecoded using Claude.AI

-Code here on github with html execution enabled.
+Code here, using github pages.
-Database at supabase.com
+Database at supabase.com.
-Monitoring & keep alive using uptimerobot.com
+Monitoring & keep alive using uptimerobot.com.